kysonic/gulp-auto-transaltor/README.md

     return gulp.src('./examples/source/pascal.page.html')
         .pipe(autoTranslator({
-            regexp:/>[\s\S]+?</g, // Regular Expression for finding needed words cleaner:/(^[>]+|[<\/]+$)/g, // Clean > < symbols after finding
+            regexp:/>[\s\S]+?</g, // Regular Expression for finding needed words cleaner:/(^[>]+|[<\/]+$)/g, // Cleaning  "> <" symbols after finding
             yandexApiKey:'trnsl.x.x.xxxxxxxxxxxxxx.xxxxxxxxxxxxxxxxx.xxxxxxxxxxxxxxxxxxxxxxx', // Yandex Translate API KEY
-            basic:"en", // Language of words in your document.
+            basic:"en", // A language of words in your project files.
-            code: "enUS", // Which language will be use to create code for yours language files.
+            code: "enUS", // Which language will be used to create code for your language files.
             useFileNamePrefix: true, // Use prefix which will be added to code.
-This prefix creating of name of current file.
+This prefix will be created for name of current file.
-            codeLimit: 20, // Max length of our code
+            codeLimit: 20, // Max length of your code
             wordCodeLimit: 3, // Max word count in your language code
-            replacement: '{{"#CODE#" | translate}}', // Replacement, this thing will replace all of finded phrase by regexp to this string (This is example of replacment for angular)
+            replacement: '{{"#CODE#" | translate}}', // Replacement, this thing will replace all of found phrases by regexp to this string (This is example of replacement for angular)
             createNewFile: true, // Create new File which will be called fileName_translated.html for instance...
             path: './examples/languages/', // Path to folder where would be your language files.
             useLangFiles: true, // create language files?